 British soprano Rosie Rowell, praised for her ‘elegant and powerful’ voice, recently graduated with Distinction from the opera course at the Royal Welsh College of Music and Drama.
 Her future engagements include Stepanida Matuta (Ivan the Terrible) for Grange Park Opera, Melissa (Coram Boy) in a new composition for the 2021 Atmospheres Festival at RWCMD and cover Donna Anna (Don Giovanni) for Opera Box.

 Rosie made her Welsh National Opera debut in 2019 as Sister Rose (Dead Man Walking), conducted by Karen Kamensek.
 She returned to cover the Chief Hen and Jay in Sir David Pountney’s renowned production of The Cunning Little Vixen.
-Other roles have included Miss Wordsworth (Albert Herring) and Casilda (The Gondoliers) at RWCMD and Atalanta (Xerxes) with Hampstead Garden Opera, conducted by Richard Hetherington.
+Other roles have included Fiordiligi (Cosi fan tutte), Miss Wordsworth (Albert Herring) and Casilda (The Gondoliers) at RWCMD and Atalanta (Xerxes) for Hampstead Garden Opera, conducted by Richard Hetherington.